Mac-Rsh/mr-library/document/device/i2c/i2c_EN.md

 Note:

 - In host mode, data is read synchronously in polling mode.
-In slave mode, if the read buffer is not set, the data is read synchronously in polling mode.
-After the read buffer is set, the specified amount of data is read from the read buffer (the size of the actual read data is returned).
+In slave mode, reads a specified amount of data from the read buffer (returns the size of the data actually read).
 - When the register parameter is not negative, the write operation of the register value is inserted before the read operation.